Update on the latest sports

 Chiefs storm back to beat Texans…Packers lead at halftime

+Za’Darius Smith and Preston Smith each had two of Green Bay’s five sacks of Russell Wilson, who threw for 277 yards and a TD.
+Preston Smith sealed the victory by sacking Wilson just before the two-minute warning, forcing the Seahawks to punt.

+Wilson also led Seattle with 64 yards on seven carries, and Marshawn Lynch ran for a pair of touchdowns.

-UNDATED (AP) — The Kansas City Chiefs spotted the Houston Texans a 24-0 lead before moving into the AFC championship game against the Tennessee Titans.
+The Chiefs spotted the Texans a 24-0 lead before Kansas City moved into the AFC championship game against the Tennessee Titans.

 The Chiefs stormed back with four straight touchdowns in the second quarter of completing a 51-31 rout of the Texans.
 Patrick Mahomes (mah-HOHMZ’) Jr. was outstanding after a rough first period, completing 23 of 35 passes for 321 yards and five touchdowns.
 Mahomes’ most productive target was Travis Kelce (KEHL’-see), who scored three TDs in the first half and finished with 10 receptions for 134 yards.